nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --no-server-push

     Disable HTTP/2 server push.
+Server push is supported by default mode and HTTP/2  frontend via Link header field.
+    It is  also supported if  both frontend and  backend are HTTP/2 (which implies  :option:`--http2-bridge` or :option:`\--client` mode).
-Server  push  is  only supported  by default  mode and  HTTP/2 frontend.
-SPDY frontend does not support server push.
+    In  this  case,  server  push from  backend  session  is relayed  to frontend,  and server  push via  Link header field is  also supported.
+HTTP SPDY frontend  does not support server push.

 Mode